bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 #### Push workspace to a docker registry

 A better way to manage images is docker registries.
 You can use docker registries in multiple clouds.
-They are cheap annd very convenient.
+They are cheap and very convenient.
 Check out for example, [Registry in DigitalOcean](https://www.digitalocean.com/products/container-registry/) or in [Scaleway container registry](https://www.scaleway.com/en/container-registry/).
 There are more.

 Pushing image to registry is merely 2 extra commands: 1) tag image; 2) push image